nixworks/public/news/2012/05/25/index.md

 ##### Bomb exploded
 ### [A car bomb exploded in the Mexican border city of Nuevo Laredo, injuring 10 police officers during the Mexican Drug War.
 The attack was believed to have been carried out by Los Zetas, one of Mexico's most powerful drug trafficking organizations. ](/news/2012/05/25/a-car-bomb-exploded-in-the-mexican-border-city-of-nuevo-laredo-injuring-10-police-officers-during-the-mexican-drug-war-the-attack-was-beli.md)
-_Context: Zetas, bomb exploded, Mexican Drug War, Nuevo Laredo_
+_Context: bomb exploded, Mexican Drug War, Nuevo Laredo, Zetas_

 ##### Homs
 ### [Dozens of women and children are killed in a massacre by the Syrian army in the town of Houla, Homs province, Syria during the ongoing Syrian uprising. ](/news/2012/05/25/dozens-of-women-and-children-are-killed-in-a-massacre-by-the-syrian-army-in-the-town-of-houla-homs-province-syria-during-the-ongoing-syria.md)
-_Context: Homs, Syrian uprising (2011-present), Syria_
+_Context: Syrian uprising (2011-present), Syria, Homs_

 ##### French President
 ### [The President of France, Franois Hollande, makes a surprise visit to Afghanistan to visit French troops. ](/news/2012/05/25/the-president-of-france-francois-hollande-makes-a-surprise-visit-to-afghanistan-to-visit-french-troops.md)